Kunal-khanwalkar/MP3-album-maker/README.md

 All the output track files will be present in the **Album** folder inside the **Data** folder.

 For ease of use, a tkinter based version is also provided for the normies.
 You can either trim an audiofile or change it's metadata through the intuitive GUI.
 Simply run `$python3 gui.py`, and fill the form accordingly.
+I have no plans to improve this tool because tkinter is not my favourite thing to work on.

 ## Dependencies